-ESL\ 153A WRITING AND READING - LOW ADVANCED 3
+ESL 153A WRITING AND READING - LOW ADVANCED

-A low-advanced course in paragraph and essay writing for non-native speakers of English.
+3 A low-advanced course in paragraph and essay writing for non-native speakers of English.
 Focus is on the writing process, editing techniques, and writing to an audience.
 Word-processing equipment is available as an aid to composing.
 Formerly listed as ENG 118, not open to students who have successfully completed ENG 118.
-Corequisite: ESL\ 157A.
-Prerequisite: ESL placement examination or successful completion of ESL\ 143.
+Corequisite: ESL 157A.
+Prerequisite: ESL placement examination or

-ESL\ 157A ORAL COMMUNICATIONS - LOW ADVANCED 3
+ESL 157A ORAL COMMUNICATIONS - LOW ADVANCED

 A low-advanced course in the development of listening and speaking skills for non-native speakers of English.
 Students practice listening to formal and informal communications, participate in discussions and debates, and review grammar as needed.
 Formerly listed as ENG 117, not open to students who have successfully completed ENG 117.
-Corequisite: ESL\ 153A.
-Prerequisite: ESL placement examination or successful completion of ESL\ 147A.
+Corequisite: ESL 153A.
+Prerequisite: ESL placement examination or successful completion of ESL 147A.

-ESL\ 162 READING AND WRITING VI 6
+ESL 162 READING AND WRITING VI